Trinity-Actual/AMLS_21-22_SN17081058/README.md

 # 3. Organisation of Repository
 The repository is organised as follows:<br/>
-The initial commmits were done on the `main` branch, the initial commits contain partially completed code due to the originally create repository having a conflict resolution errror.
+The initial commmits were done on the `main` branch, the initial commits contain partially completed code due to the originally created repository having a conflict resolution errror.

-All remaining commits for work done were pushed to the `Coding` branch and documents the progress of the code used to solve the two tasks.
+All remaining commits for work done were pushed to the `Coding` branch and documents the progress of the code through the various commits used to solve the two tasks.
 The fully completed Code was then merged into `main` via Pull Request.

 #### Folder and File Organisation Overview
 - `Model_Evalutation` contains two notebooks which load trained models and uses them to run predictions on the `Extra_test_dataset` provided by the module organiser.